 Each OOTB rule maps to one or more controls within a compliance standard or industry benchmark.
 Datadog OOTB rules currently map to controls and requirements for the following frameworks and benchmarks:

-**Some CIS Kubernetes Benchmark rules only apply to self-hosted Kubernetes clusters.
+**Some CIS Kubernetes Benchmark detection rules only apply to self-hosted Kubernetes clusters.

 On the Rules page, hover over a rule and click on the pencil icon to edit the rule.
 Under Define search queries, click the Advanced drop down menu to set filtering logic for how the rule scans your environment.

 For example, you can remove all resources tagged with

 env:staging using the Never trigger a signal when function.
 Or, limit the scope for a certain rule to resources tagged with

 compliance:pci using the Only trigger a signal when function.

 From the Rules page, you can add notification targets.
 The complete list of notification options are:

 Set the severity of security posture signals.
 The dropdown allows you to select an appropriate severity level (INFO, LOW, MEDIUM, HIGH, CRITICAL).
 In the “Notify” section, configure zero or more notification targets for each rule case.